thoughtworks/build-your-own-radar/README.md

 ## Nutmeg specific

+### How does this work?

+We have put together a comprehensive guideline to Tech Radars and Nutmeg specifically in our [Engineering Strategy site](http://engineering-strategy.prod.nutmeg.co.uk/policy/tech_radar/)

+Please, have a look before starting making changes to the radar here.

 ### Adding an blip

 Edit techradar.csv file and add an entry in there.
 Be careful to put it next to the other entries in the same ring (e.g., adopt, trial); otherwise, the radar does not display them in the right order, which should be hold -> assess -> trial -> adopt.